 Eating disorders and disordered eating aren't about food, they are medically and psychologically complex.
-Counseling is a great place to start.
-Practice self kindness and notice how you talk about your body.
+Counseling is a great place to start if you're worried someone you know has an eating disorder.

+Demonstrate self kindness and notice how you talk about your body around others.

 Change the narrative.
 Do not focus on the scale; instead, focus on how you feel physically and emotionally.